 Tooth Extractions – Midwest City, OK

 In recent years, dentists have been more capable of saving teeth damaged by decay or trauma.
 This is why more often than not, Dr. Kendrick will go out of his way to salvage a tooth as much as he can.
 After all, it’s always better to have your natural tooth if you have the option.
 However, some cases run the risk of affecting the other healthy teeth in your mouth.
-If this is your case, your tooth will need to be extracted to protect your oral health.
+If this is your case, we may recommend tooth extractions in Midwest City to protect your oral health.

 What is a Tooth Extraction?